emoncms/emoncms/readme.md

 ## Requirements

 - PHP (tested with 7.0.30)
-- MYSQL / MariaDB(testted with 15.1)
+- MYSQL or MariaDB (tested with 15.1)
 - Apache (tested with 2.4.25)
 - Redis* (tested with 3.2.6)